saltyorg/docs/docs/saltbox/install/install.md

 If you are installing a [Feederbox/Mediabox setup](../basics/install_types.md) [if your reaction to this question is "huh?" then you are not, and should probably use the `saltbox` install], set up the Feederbox first, then add the [feeder mount](../../advanced/feeder.md) to the mediabox prior to install.

+!!! warning
+    You must run at least `core` prior to any other Saltbox tag; if you run any other tag prior to running `core`, you will see a variety of odd errors.
+You need to run one of these options as shown below before moving on or installing any other tags.

 === "Saltbox"

     `saltbox` is an all-in-one media server for downloading and playback.
 It installs `core` and a set of application as described [here](../../basics/install_types)